Matt443/F2-Scrapper/README.md

 ## Usage

 WARNING: Abusing this library may result in an IP ban from the host website.
-Please use with caution and try to limit the rate and amount of your requests if you value your access to fiaformula2.com
+Please use with caution and try to limit the rate and amount of your requests if you value your access to fiaformula2.com or fiaformula3.com

 ## License